Updated: Feb 22

 This checklist contains just a few tactics that are generally successful at increasing your overall conversion rate.

-Make sure you at least have a Clear and Easy CTA and one of the three remaining tactics in place.
+Make sure you at least have a Clear and Easy call to action (CTA) and one of the three remaining tactics in place.

 Retain – how are you maintaining the relationship?